phptuts/StarterBundleForSymfony/README.md

 7) In your AppBundle -> Entity folder create a User class that extends the [BaseUser]().

-8) Configure the Bundle, in the app -> config -> config.yml file.
+8) Configure the Bundle, in the app -> config -> config.yml file for symfony 3 and for symfony for create a file called starter_kit_start.yaml in config -> packages.
+They are both yaml files.

 ```
 starter_kit_start: